Get Involved:

 SAV Seekers:

-Whether you're a wader, paddler, boater or just curious about what lies beneath the surface, SAV Seekers invites you to become part of a growing network of trained volunteers helping to map and protect these essential underwater ecosystems.
-The goals of this Program include:
+Whether you're a wader, paddler, boater, SAV Seekers invites you to become part of a growing network of trained volunteers helping to find and map these essential underwater ecosystems.

 The Delaware Statewide Submerged Aquatic Vegetation Workgroup (DeSSAV) Volunteer Monitoring Program provides multiple exciting opportunities for involvement in SAV data collection.
-This Program is managed by the DeSSAV to provide consistent oversight across the state, and allows for multiple opportunities for a range of audiences from novice to established scientist to become involved including:
+This Program is managed by the DeSSAV to provide consistent oversight across the state, and allows for a range of audiences from novice to established scientist to become involved:

 What Volunteers Will Be Doing